Have a resource to suggest? Share your favorite tools and resources today!Recommend it

 “It was hard for the adults in the room to accept this given the perception we knew ‘love,’ as a formal purpose for the coalition, might have with partners and funders.
 But, we agreed to practice our commitments to each other and to our community-led process, to listen, and to discuss.
 And, we realized that the word ‘love’ is exactly right.
 We need to find love before we can care, invest, and communicate,” Dr. Lena Hatchett recounted.

 Love became part of PP4H’s vision statement, as a foundational value and change strategy.

 “We need to see the potential in each other, to see our community as an extended family where our individual actions impact ourselves and everyone around us.
 We need to work across boundaries—and those boundaries aren’t just bringing together public health and food systems.
-Crossing boundaries also mean working outside of our ourselves.
+Crossing boundaries also means working outside of ourselves.
 We need to recognize that we are all connected, and we all belong to each other and to this place,” Dr. Hatchett continued.

 The Well Being in the Nation (WIN) Network describes the love that drives PP4H as belonging and civic muscle.
 Community members need to feel connected in order to create legacies of dignity and inclusion and to expand the vital conditions we all need all the time to reach our full potential.

 Community members also need to build civic muscle, the knowledge and resources required to create change.
 Belonging leads to connection, enduring trust, and community.
 And, civic muscle is how residents shape their community system.

 For PP4H, love encompasses both belonging and civic muscle.
 PP4H did not stop with love as an abstract value to create a sense of belonging.
 The PP4H vision is operationalized as a pathway to develop civic muscle and to create impact.
 Community members participate in the PP4H hubs or the Community Leadership Academy to build the skills needed for policy, systems, and environmental change.